njpataki/stats216.ps3/README.md

 # stats216.ps3

 This project contains the R code, RMarkdown code, a copy of the problem set to provide context for relevant questions, and an html file for easy viewing of results.
-Most of the R code is prsented in the html file.
+Most of the R code is also presented in the html file.

 See Questions 3 and 4 for code and results: